mikebelanger/monkey-project/README.md

 3. Get into a terminal emulator, and cd into the repo

-4. Enter the following command (you should be in the same directory as the build.boot file)
+4. To live-code, enter the following command (you should be in the same directory as the build.boot file)
 ```bash
 boot b4w-live
 ```

-5. Wait for it to download the deps/compile all the js, and point your browser to `localhost:8000`.
+5. Wait for it to download the deps/compile all the js, ignore the epic list of warnings the compiler gives you, and point your browser to `localhost:8000`.
 Boom.

-6. Open up `src/monkey_project/live.cljs` in your very favorite editor.
-Start messing around.
+6. Open up `src/monkey_project/live.cljs`.
+Specifically, the `actions` map.

 7. Brace yourselves for some crazy.
 Look the browser -- we are.....LLLLLLIVE!
-Now we just need Bruce Buffer to say that.

 Enjoy!

+If you'd like to share on the web, I recommend using the `:advanced` compilation settings, or

+`boot deploy`